edwinkyc/projectrosabel_dsv4pro/README.md

 - Anyone looking for a plug-and-play, deployment-ready clinical product — this is a prompt, not a validated system

-## How to Use

-1. **Read the prompt** — start with the Non-Negotiables and Priorities sections; everything else flows from them.
-2. **Adapt the runtime configuration section (§2)** to your deployment: jurisdiction, care setting, available tools, approved data destinations.
-3. **Test against the worked examples** in the appendix — they define the minimum behavioral standard (missing inputs, embedded instructions, failed tool calls, urgency pressure, documentation gaps).
-4. **Validate independently** before any clinical use.
-A prompt is one layer of a safety architecture, not the whole architecture.

 ## Version History

 | Version | Changes |